YinJC/uk-tex-faq/FAQ-wdnohyph.md

----
-layout: page
-title: Preventing hyphenation of a particular word
+# Preventing hyphenation of a particular word
----

 It's quite possible for (_any_) hyphenation of a particular word to seem ''completely wrong'', so that you want to prevent it being